Jose Raya standing next to a crate bearing his name

 As time passed, Neill gave Jose more and more responsibility – and each time, Jose not only met but exceeded all expectations.
 Ultimately, in 2012, the Mitchell Family decided to make Jose part owner of their farm and Mitchell Dryers.
 “Nobody works harder than an owner,” Sandra remarks, “That’s why we decided to give him part of the business.
 He’s worked for us for so many years; he’s like family.”

-Today, Jose is 20% owner as well as the Operations Manager in charge of the dryer and the prune orchard.
+Today, Jose is a 20% owner of the drying operation as well as the Operations Manager in charge of the dryer and the prune orchard.
 Jose recalls, “Neill wanted to help me out, to motivate me.”
 Neill has since retired, leaving his son Joe and Jose at the helm.
 Joe states, “It’s such a blessing to have him because I don’t have to worry about a lot of things.
 That’s just his personality – meticulous attention to detail.
 It takes that burden away from me to know that he’s here and running the dryer and the orchard.”

 As an owner, it’s now Jose’s turn to act as a mentor to the men on the farm team.
 This is both a practical and sentimental act on his part.
 He matter-of-factly states, “You have to have skills in life.
 And if they don’t have the skills, we have to teach them, because it’s a danger.
 I teach them how to do it.”